[Updated July 27, 2017]

 Written by Bernard F. Lopez

 Your T-shirt or towel is not a record cleanerResist the temptation to wipe your vinyl record with your shirt or dry cloth no matter how soft it may feel.
 This will scratch and scuff the record and only move the dirt around.
-For dry cleaning or light touch up, use a carbon fiber record cleaning brush as it actually discharges static and lifts dirt without damaging the vinyl record.
+For dry cleaning or light touch up, use this special kind of record cleaning brush as it actually discharges static and lifts dirt without damaging the vinyl record.

-Say NO to non-approved cleaners on your vinyl recordsDo not use lubricants or solvents such as baby oil, lighter fluid... no matter what anyone may tell you.
+Say NO to non-approved cleaners on your vinyl recordsDo not use lubricants or solvents such as WD40, baby oil, lighter fluid... no matter what anyone may tell you.
 These fluids can cause a devastating chemical reaction that can permanently damage a record.
-Use only products labelled as a vinyl record cleaner such as Last or Discwasher D4 for manual cleaning or Nitty Gritty Pure 2 Record Cleaning Solution for vacuum record cleaning machines.
+Use only products labelled as a vinyl record cleaner such as the one from Last for manual cleaning, or use a professional strength record cleaning solution [link] for vacuum record cleaning machines.
 If it's not specifically labelled for use on vinyl records then do NOT use it.

 Wait for the record platter to STOPNever place or pick up a vinyl record as the turntable platter is spinning.
 This will quickly scratch the flipside of a record.
 Always wait for the platter to come to a complete stop before doing anything.